 Even though you read the executive summary first, you actually write it last.
-It is not a plan of the report, an introduction to say what's coming, or a diary of what you did; it tells the reader what you found, not how you found it.
+It is not an introduction to say what's coming, or a diary of what you did.
+It tells the reader what you found, not how you found it.

-The strategic plan itself takes up only three to five pages - not including the cover page, the table of contents, the Strategic Plan Process section, and Appendices (if any).
-Always KISS your writing (Keep It Short and Sweet).
+The strategic plan itself takes up only three to five pages - not including the cover page, the table of contents, the strategic plan process section, and appendices (if any).
+Always KISS your writing (keep it short and sweet).

 As you write your report, remember that people often read just the first sentence of paragraphs.
 That's why you should summarize the whole point of the paragraph in that sentence.
 Think of it as your headline.
 Then prove your headline with examples, quotes, and arguments in the next few sentences.
-Limit the length of each paragraph to about four sentences (approximately 75 words) and keep the paragraphs per topic to four or fewer.
+Limit the length of each paragraph to about four sentences (approximately 75-100 words).

 Begin your executive summary with a short introduction sentence that invites the reader into the report and follow with an overview of what you're going to accomplish.
-Because each of the three Sustainable Strategy reports contain summaries (Great Start, Great Ideas, and Great Strategies), simply cut, paste, and edit these to build your executive summary.
+Because each of the three sustainable strategy reports contain summaries (Great Start, Great Ideas, and Great Strategies), simply cut, paste, and edit these to build your executive summary.